 East Foundation partners with the Witte Museum to bring the Land Stewardship Ambassadors (LSA) program to students in Bexar, Cameron, and Webb counties.
 The program increases awareness of land stewardship principles, promotes civil engagement in today’s youth, and inspires students to obtain careers that support land stewardship.
-Through interactive experiences, career exploration, and the study of stewardship students learn how to be a voice for Texas!
+This course is a reading and writing intensive course and through interactive experiences, career exploration, and the study of stewardship students learn how to be a voice for Texas!

 Land Stewardship Ambassadors is proudly sponsored by Texas Farm Credit.